 The 19th century is the most important history in the development of children's clothes, certainly the most interesting.
+Until the late 18th century there was no such thing as specialized children's clothes.
 Specialized childrens clothes become widely accepted in the 19th century.
 At first childrens clothing seemed to reflect the special needs of childhood.
+Even with the appearance of boys' skeleton suits, such outfits were still the exception rather than the rule and girls's continued to wear the same styles as their mothers.
+It was only in the 19th century that specialized children's clothes were fully accepted.
+The first style to appear was the classic skeleton suit.
+The long pants worn with skeleton suits were to help establish long pants as the principal male garment of modern times.
+The styles that developed in the 19th century still ibfluence boys' clothing today.
+The styles that developed varied widely from the simple practical sailor suit to the fancy, elaborate Fauntleroy suit.
+Interestingly the jean overalls developed for working men in the 19th century were eventually to become the most important fashion for boys in the 20th century.
 The shift from simple, comfortable garments ideally suited to childhood of the early 19th century to the fancy, restrictive garments of the late 19th century are especially notable.
 Another notable development was the divergence of boys and men's clothing.
 Never before or since have boys dressed more differently than their fathers.
-Interestingly as men's fashions approached the ultimate in drab conformity--the sack suit of the 1880s, boys clothing reach the height of decorative adornment in the Little Lord Fauyntleroy suit.
+Interestingly as men's fashions approached the ultimate in drab conformity--the sack suit of the 1880s, boys clothing reach the height of decorative adornment in the Little Lord Fauntleroy suit.
 We have begun to collect information on each decade of the 19th century.
 Our understanding of some of the early decades of the century, but improves after mid-cetury when photography begins to provide us a far great supply of images than ever before with which to assess fashion trends.

 mportant trends make the 19th perhaps the most interesting period in the development of boys fashions.
 Until the late 18th century there was no such thing as specialized children's clothes.